bcgov/AzureFilesPoC/README.md

 ### Alternative Approach: Terraform + GitHub Actions (Archived)

-This project originally used Terraform with GitHub Actions CI/CD.
+The original Azure Files PoC, was originally built and deployed with Terraform, using GitHub Actions CI/CD and a self-hosted runner hosted with VM and bastion server.
 That approach is valid and the code is preserved in `scripts/ARCHIVE/terraform/` for reference.
 The Bicep approach was chosen for:
 - Simpler Azure-native deployment
 - Faster iteration during PoC development
 - Direct Azure CLI integration